CARPENTRY TIPS FOR WORLDMAKERS

 diagram of some factors affecting biospheres: water, temperature, etc.

-Like I said, juggling weasels.
+Like the title said: juggling weasels.

 The checklist to determine whether a world encourages complex civilization is, paradoxically, much shorter:

-It sounds very naive, but they all boil down to these.
+It sounds very naïve, but they all boil down to these.
 The devil is in the precursors: the multiple factors leading to these simple things.
 So the construction process involves lots of adjustments until the numbers look reasonable.
-Even if no bugs show up, building something as detailed as a world is a long process...
+Even if no bugs show up, building something as detailed as a world is a long process.

 But not a sophisticated one, exactly.
 You can do it with simple arithmetic, no higher math and not much physics, either: just extrapolate from the figures in any pocket guide to our own planets.
 Just be careful: each factor affects so many others.
 Sudoku in space!